-Nothing requires additional information be included in a student's IEP beyond what is explicitly required by IDEA or requires the IEP team to include information under one component of a student's IEP that is already contained under another component of the student's IEP.
+The IDEA clearly defines the required components of an IEP and the Idaho IEP form is designed to include only those IDEA required components.
+Therefore, no additional information may be required in a student's IEP beyond what is explicitly required by IDEA, nor can information be required under one component of a student's IEP that is already contained under another component of the student's IEP.